 Separation can be incredibly stressful.

 Going through a breakdown in a relationship can be one of the most difficult things you will go through in your lifetime.
-Whether you are going through a divorce or a de facto separation, the process itself can be incredibly complex and confusing if you do not have a knowledgeable lawyer to guide you.
+Whether you are going through a divorce or a de facto separation, the question arises – how are assets divided in a divorce in Australia?
+The process itself can be incredibly complex and confusing if you do not have a knowledgeable lawyer to guide you.

 One area that often causes confusion for recently separated couples is how assets are divided – in a divorce or de facto split.
 There are so many misconceptions regarding how assets are divided in a divorce or de facto split that make this area extremely difficult to navigate.